samaswin87/css-utility/README.md

-# css-utility-classes: Generic CSS utility classes
+# css-utility: Generic CSS utility classes

 Classes designed for easily applying the spacing and alignments without needing to add new classes/modifiers for everything.

 ## Installation

-`yarn add css-utility-classes`
+`yarn add css-utility`

 ## Classes